MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-purchasing-power-bi-pro.md

 For latest pricing information, see [Power BI Pricing](https://powerbi.microsoft.com/en-us/pricing/).

 > [!NOTE]
 > Users with Pro licenses assigned will have 30 days of full access after the subscription ends, but after that the content moves back to free.
-When this happens you will see your subscription show as "expired" in teh admin portal.
+When this happens you will see your subscription show as "expired" in the admin portal.
 >

 ## Next steps